MatthiasNickles/diff-SAT/README.md

 (Note that delSAT itself doesn't require Clingo or any other external ASP, SAT or SMT solver.)

-The final input file can then be created simply by appending the cost lines (if any) to the aspif or DIMACS file.
+The final input file can then be created simply by appending the "pats" and "cost" lines (if any) to the aspif or DIMACS file, starting in a new line.

-delSAT is configured using command line arguments (call with --help to see the list of available options).
+delSAT can  be configured using command line arguments (call with --help to see the list of available options).
+Within the delSAT source code, settings are mainly specified in files sharedDefs.scala and delSAT.scala.

+Less common settings are specified using command line parameters of the form --solverarg "name" "value1 [value2 ...]"
+The list of solver parameters accessible via argument --solverarg can currently be found in source code file sharedDefs.scala (more accessible documentation is planned for a forthcoming version).

 Example delSAT call:

-    java -jar delSAT.jar myDelSATInputFile.opt -t 0.0005 -mse --verbose
+    java -jar delSAT.jar myInputFile.pasp -t 0.1 -mse --solverarg "partDerivComplete" "true" --solverarg "maxCompetingSolverThreadsR" "6"

 Parameter -t specifies the accuracy threshold (lower = more accurate).
 Default is is 0.01.

 In principle, arbitrary differentiable cost functions can be specified.
 Certain more complex cost functions may require argument --solverarg partDerivComplete true
 (delSAT shows a message in this case).
+For the common MSE form of cost functions (see earlier in this text), argument -mse should be used.

 Harder SAT or ASP problems might also require a specific solver configuration to be (efficiently) solvable (such as a certain restart configuration, number of parallel solver threads, non-default portfolio of concurrent solver configurations...).

-The list of solver parameters (accessible via argument --solverarg) can currently be found in source code file sharedDefs.scala (more accessible documentation is planned for a forthcoming version).

-**Miscellanea**
+#####Miscellanea

-- delSAT can be used with most types of logic programs supported by modern answer set solvers (including Disjunctive Logic Programs) but such programs might require preprocessing and grounding as explained above
+- delSAT can be used with most types of logic programs supported by modern answer set solvers (including Disjunctive Logic Programs) but such programs might require a preceeding preprocessing and grounding step as explained above.

 - For using First-Order Logic (FOL) syntax (under stable model semantics), consider preprocessing using a tool such as fol2asp or f2lp.